-Katie Hirono is a research associate at the Centre for Health Equity Training, Research and Evaluation at the University of New South Wales, Australia.
-She leads HIA learning-by-doing courses through the local health department, teaches a master’s of public health course in HIA, conducts HIA evaluations, and has lead various HIAs.
-She has contributed to over 20 HIAs throughout her career.
+Katie Hirono is a PhD candidate in the Global Public Health Unit at the University of Edinburgh.
+Her research focuses on the role of participatory engagement in citizens’ juries and health impact assessment for improving policymaking and health equity.
+She is a former research associate at the Centre for Health Equity Training, Research and Evaluation at the University of New South Wales, Australia where she specialized in conducting, training and teaching HIA.
+She has contributed to 30 HIAs throughout her career.
 Before joining CHETRE, Katie worked at the Health Impact Project, a collaboration of the Pew Charitable Trusts and the Robert Wood Johnson Foundation, to increase the use of health impact assessment in the U.S. Katie also has a long-standing record of helping to support underserved communities.
 She served on the board of directors for a health clinic in Maryland that serviced undocumented Latino populations, and volunteered as a Spanish medical translator at a free health clinic in Virginia.
 She has worked as a consultant to the Pan American Health Organization/World Health Organization in the department of Gender, Diversity and Human Rights.
 She is also a certified hatha yoga teacher.

 Senior Analyst and Strategy Team Leader; Kansas Health Institute